Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany1

 Last Edited=24 Feb 2007

-Consanguinity Index=0.9%
+Consanguinity Index=0.97%

 Queen Consort Mary of the United Kingdom2

-Mary Prinzessin von Teck was born on 26 May 1867 at Kensington Palace, Kensington, London, England.1 She was the daughter of Franz Paul Karl Ludwig Alexander Herzog von Teck and Mary Adelaide Wilhelmina Elizabeth Hanover, Princess of Cambridge.3 She was baptised on 27 July 1867 at St. James's Palace, Chapel Royal, St. James's, London, England.4 She and Albert Victor Christian Edward Saxe-Coburg and Gotha, 1st Duke of Clarence and Avondale were engaged on 3 December 1891.5 She married George V Windsor, King of the United Kingdom, son of Edward VII Saxe-Coburg and Gotha, King of the United Kingdom and Alexandra Caroline Marie Charlotte Louise Julia zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Denmark, on 6 July 1893 at St. James's Palace, Chapel Royal, St. James's, London, England.6 She died on 24 March 1953 at age 85 at Marlborough House, London, England.1 She was buried on 31 March 1953.7
+Mary Prinzessin von Teck was born on 26 May 1867 at Kensington Palace, Kensington, London, EnglandG.1 She was the daughter of Franz Paul Karl Ludwig Alexander Herzog von Teck and Mary Adelaide Wilhelmina Elizabeth Hanover, Princess of Cambridge.3 She was baptised on 27 July 1867 at St. James's Palace, Chapel Royal, St. James's, London, EnglandG.4 She and Albert Victor Christian Edward Saxe-Coburg and Gotha, 1st Duke of Clarence and Avondale were engaged on 3 December 1891.5 She married George V Windsor, King of the United Kingdom, son of Edward VII Saxe-Coburg and Gotha, King of the United Kingdom and Alexandra Caroline Marie Charlotte Louise Julia zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Denmark, on 6 July 1893 at St. James's Palace, Chapel Royal, St. James's, London, EnglandG.6 She died on 24 March 1953 at age 85 at Marlborough House, London, EnglandG.1 She was buried on 31 March 1953.7

-Mary Prinzessin von Teck gained the title of Prinzessin von Teck (styled as HSH Princess of Teck) on 26 May 1867.8 She was baptised with the name of Victoria Mary Augusta Louise Olga Pauline Claudine Agnes.1 Mary Prinzessin von Teck also went by the nick-name of May.3 She was invested as a Lady Companion, Order of the Garter (L.G.) in 1910.9 She was invested as a Lady, Royal Order of Victoria and Albert (V.A.).4 As a result of her marriage, Mary Prinzessin von Teck was styled as Queen Consort Mary of the United Kingdom on 6 May 1910.6 She was decorated with the Imperial Order of the Crown of India (C.I.).4
+She gained the title of Prinzessin von Teck (styled as HSH Princess of Teck) on 26 May 1867.8 She was given the name of Victoria Mary Augusta Louise Olga Pauline Claudine Agnes at birth.1 Mary Prinzessin von Teck also went by the nick-name of May.3 She was appointed Lady Companion, Order of the Garter (L.G.) in 1910.9 She was appointed Lady, Royal Order of Victoria and Albert (V.A.)4 After her marriage, Mary Prinzessin von Teck was styled as Queen Consort Mary of the United Kingdom on 6 May 1910.6 She was awarded the Imperial Order of the Crown of India (C.I.)4 She was godmother for David Henry George Lascelles, 8th Earl of Harewood at his baptism on 27 December 1950 at All Saints' Church, Harewood, Yorkshire, EnglandG.10

 Citations